PigeonProtocolConsortium/pigeon-spec/README.md

  * Configuration is bad and should be considered a design comprise in nearly all situations.
 We will allow a limit of 10 configuration options for all eternity.
 These are simple key/value pairs.
 No nesting, no namespacing, no dots, no dashes, no nested config names, no arrays, none of that crap.
 Seriously, I'm watching you.
  * No singletons.
 No signing authorities, no servers of any kind, even locally, no differentiation between peers (eg: no "super peers").
  * Support Offline-first by being offline-only.
 Never incorporate TCP or UDP features ever.
 Such concerns must be handled by higher-level protocols or by application developers.
 This is to ensure that the protocol is always a viable option for off-grid use cases.

+# Other Goals and Guidelines

+ * Polyglot support.
+Maintain ecosystem diversity by having a protocol that can be easily and entirely ported to new languages and platforms.
+ * Natural is better than simple.
+Convention over configuration.
+Do not make plugins for common use cases unless it would hurt portability.
+ * Backwards compatibility.
+Numerous compromises have been made to support legacy systems, such as devices that lack network support and FAT16 file systems.

+# Non-Goals

+ * Extreme configurability.
+ * Network support (TCP, UDP, SSH, HTTP, Etc..)

 # Roadmap